Ads

 Use sparingly!

-2. Knock out title
+2. Knock out headline

 3. A punchy opening paragraph